Responsible Mineral Sourcing

 Epson discloses its due diligence status on the company's official website, in its annual integrated report, and in other media formats.

 Epson recognizes that the responsible sourcing of minerals is an important societal issue that it should address.
 Principles of Corporate Behavior, our top-level corporate code of conduct, describes the values and principles that Epson expects all officers and employees to embrace and demonstrate based on the Management Philosophy.
 It calls for the creation of an investigative system as a matter of company policy.
-Principles of Corporate Behavior are periodically reviewed to reflect social expectations and other factors.
+Principles of Corporate Behavior is periodically reviewed to reflect social expectations and other factors.
 Revisions are approved by resolution of the board of directors.
-We also set forth initiatives and set targets for "key sustainability themes".
-Policies and results are discussed and reported at meetings of the Management Strategy Council, a corporate management meeting that is attended by members of the board of directors.
+Policies and results are discussed and reported at meetings of the Management Strategy Council, a corporate management meeting that includes members of the board of directors.

 We institute effective corporate governance and internal controls, and we observe laws, regulations, and other rules and maintain the highest ethics in all activities.